 Wait for things to settle down

 A redesign journey can be either an undue risk or a big success depending on how you approach it.
 If it’s an upgrade decision resulting from careful consideration, there’s a high chance that the redesign will bring better app performance, a higher retention rate, and more sales.
-At Yalantis, we help our clients create designs that bring in money.
+Have you considered partnering with a UI/UX designing agency or a software development company?
+At Yalantis, we help our clients create designs that work and bring money.
 Don’t hesitate to come to us if you need experts to re-design and re-think your app.